vippsas/vipps-psp-api/vipps-psp-signup-api.md

 **Please note:** The `mccCode` may be returned as `null`, this is expected.

-## Create a new merchant sale unit
+## Create a new merchant sales unit

-To create new merchant sale unit, send [`POST:/v1/merchants`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/addMerchant).
+To create new merchant sales unit, send [`POST:/v1/merchants`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/addMerchant).

 For Norway: The orgno must be 9 digits without spaces, the merchant